-Machine learning techniques can also be used to improve models performance locally, and account for high frequency sea level oscillations.
-This is the approach followed by Rus et al. (2023) in the Northern Adriatic, where traditional ensemble a supprimé: 3 a supprimé: 2 forecasting is replaced by computationally efficient machine-learning-based ensemble models, trained with tide gauge data to improve the probabilistic forecast and account for seiches at a single location.
+Machine learning techniques can also be used to improve model performance locally and account for high-frequency sea level oscillations.
+This is the approach followed by Rus et al. (2023) in the northern Adriatic, where traditional ensemble forecasting is replaced by computationally efficient machine-learning-based ensemble models, trained with tide gauge data to improve the probabilistic forecast and account for seiches at a single location.

-205 3 Conclusions
+3 Conclusions

 Sea level forecasting is especially important at the coasts due to impacts on population and assets.
 Many operational systems are already in place, based on different model types, assimilating different observations (Capet et al., 2020; Fujiang et al., 2022; Ciliberti et al., 2022).
 Storm surge numerical modelling started in the 1950s, and operational oceanography with OGCMs combined with data assimilation largely developed in the 1980s and 1990s with the availability of satellite observations and increase in computational capacities.
-Despite decades of developments of such modeling systems and satisfactory forecast skills at short lead time, forecasting sea level changes at the coast at spatio-temporal scales relevant for decision-making remains challenging.
+Despite decades of developments of such modelling systems and satisfactory forecast skills at short lead time, forecasting sea level changes at the coast at spatiotemporal scales relevant for decision-making remains challenging.
 This is notably due to the wealth of processes driving sea level changes at the coast (Woodworth et al., 2019) and to the short scales of coastal zone dynamics.